hunter-teacher-cert/cohort-3-summer-work-Kmaschm/methods/09_collab.md

 #### Instructions for group activity
 With your table group:

-1. Using ONLY the shapes Kate the Robot knows, draw a SECRET object.
+1. Using ONLY the shapes  [Teacher Name] the Robot knows, draw a SECRET object.
 It cannot be a food item and MUST be school-appropriate.
-Don’t let Kate see it!
+Don’t let  [Teacher Name] see it!
 2. On chart paper, write instructions of how to draw your SECRET  picture.
-3. When you are all done, Kate will try to draw your SECRET drawing only from your instructions.
+3. When you are all done,  [Teacher Name] will try to draw your SECRET drawing only from your instructions.

 [Have student read instructions out loud.
 Ask what they will need to do first, then next, then after that, making sure all instructions are clear.]